-The main composition of the quartzite is: quartz, phengite, talc, kyanite, pyrope.
+The main composition of the whiteschists is: quartz, phengite, talc, kyanite, pyrope.
 Some pyropes contain more than 50 vol.% of mineral inclusions, largely kyanite.

 - Hermann, J. (2003) Experimental evidence for diamond-facies metamorphism in the Dora-Maira massif.
 Lithos 70: 163-182.